LunarWatcher/lunarwatcher.github.io/content/emojis.md

 uwu, UwU, UWU      - shy happy
 :sloth:            - Discord-style emote, SeriousSloth on twitch.
 For context: https://cdn.discordapp.com/emojis/366670406817677333.png
 :*                 - no mouth
-xd                 - Dammit - not to be confused with xD xD                 - laughing
+xd                 - Dammit - NOT to be confused with xD xD                 - laughing
 ^^, ^.^, ^-^, ^w^  - Happy.
 First and last are common
 ^^"                - Whoops.
 (Equivalent to 😅)